dmitryrogozhny/dmitryrogozhny.github.io/_posts/2019-11-22-where-i-get-content-for-demos.md

 tags: [design, sharepoint]
 ---

-Here's how I get text, images, illustrations, and videos for my demos and prototypes.
+Here's where I get text, images, illustrations, and videos for demos and prototypes.

 ### Text